cbiggins/Redmine-Timelogger/README.markdown

 `git submodule update`

-Then just add the username / password for your Redmine install in lines 23 & 24.
+Then just add the username / password / Redmine URL for your Redmine install in lines 40, 41, 42.

+Also, the 'activities' array is specific to our installation, you can update these to be yours as they will not correspond correctly with your id/name maps.

 Voila!
 You're ready to go!